 Important: Regardless of the method you use, it’s important to remember the password you set.

 Mac allows you to easily password protect a PDF or document and also provides FileVault to encrypt your startup disk.
-But it doesn’t offer a way to put password on folder.
+But it doesn’t offer a way to put password on a folder.
 Luckily, you can use third-party folder encryption software such as F-Vault and MacFort (not officially available anymore).
 F-Vault is a great app to give you the ability to password lock the folders and files on your Mac.

 1. Download F-Vault from the App Store on your Mac.